natanfudge/fabric-docs/docs/modding-tutorials/blocks-and-block-entities/blockentityrenderer.md

     }
 ```

 You can try your newly created block entity renderer right now.
-However, if you didn't make your block transparent, you will notice something is amiss - the floating block, the jukebox, is pitch black!
-This is because by default, _whatever you render in the block entity, will receive light as if it's in the same position as the block entity_.
-So the floating block receives light from _inside_ our opaque block, which means it receives no light!
-To fix this, we will tell Minecraft to receive light from _one block above_ the location of the block entity.
+However,
+if you didn't make your block transparent, you will notice something is
+amiss - the floating block, the jukebox, is pitch black\!
+This is
+because by default, *whatever you render in the block entity, will
+receive light as if it's in the same position as the block entity*.
+So
+the floating block receives light from *inside* our opaque block, which
+means it receives no light\!
+To fix this, we will tell Minecraft to
+receive light from *one block above* the location of the block entity.

-To get the light, we call `World#getLightmapIndex()` on the position above our tile entity, and to use the light we call `GLX.glMultiTexCoord2f`:
+To get the light, we call `World#getLightmapIndex()` on the position
+above our tile entity, and to use the light we call
+`GLX.glMultiTexCoord2f`:

 ```java
 @Override